10kh-at-rb/poodr/notes/chapter_2.md

 >The code is not perfect, but in some ways it achieves a higher standard: it is good enough.

 ## Summary
+This chapter was more about process than result.
+We had an app to build and we knew we eventually wanted to write a class that had a single responsibility but we did not start off trying to do that.
+We started by just writing code that met the specs.
+But after we got something working we started to ask some questions of our code:

+* What does this class do?
+What messages does it respond to?
+Should it respond to those messages?
+  We questioned every message that the class responds to and we asked if it made sense that the class responded to this message.

+* If a class responds to a message that it shouldn't, does it matter?
+  Just because the class responds to a message that we think it shouldn't, doesn't mean that we need to create a whole new class just for that method.
+Maybe the code is good enough right now.

+* What does each method do?
+Can I make its job more obvious by breaking out any code into its own method?
+  Just like classes methods should also have a single responsibility.
+By enforcing this everywhere we get a better understanding of what each bit of code is doing, revealing any hidden qualities.

+* How can I hide data and complex data structures behind a method?
+  This is especially important if you don't control the data.
+When the data changes you won't have to go hunting for every place you used the data.

+* If I see something that doesn't belong in class, do I need a new class or can I just isolate it some other way?
+  Just because you can do something, doesn't mean you should.
+The goal is code that is easy to change later.
+Sometimes the best thing to do is nothing.
+Other times you can just isolate the offending code somewhere so that when you do get more information you can decide what to do about it.

+As we ask these questions we discover more and more about our code, things we could not have known at the beginning.